 The panel will review these and other relevant issues:

 - What standards are courts applying to determine the duty to defend?
-What strategies are available to the insurer and the policyholder when information outside of the liability policy and the pleadings potentially impacts whether a duty to defend exists?
+What strategies are available to the insurer and the policyholder when information outside of the liability policy and the pleadings potentially impact whether a duty to defend exists?

 - Under what circumstances can a defending insurer terminate that defense if circumstances change?
-What can an insured do to protect itself if an insurer is trying to withdraw a defense?

 - Are there any circumstances where it is permissible for an insured and a claimant or an insurer and a claimant to cooperate to influence defense or coverage obligations?
 What can the parties do to protect their interests if those interests will be impacted by the cooperation between other parties?